tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 * An AAS instance running and registered with the Location Service

 The Location Service and AAS can be running on different machines.
-To start the Location Service and AAS server on a local machine, you can make use of the csw-services.sh script.
+To start the Location Service and AAS server on a local machine, you can make use of the @ref:[csw-services](../../apps/cswservices.md) application.

 ## Application Configurations